ASIA

 Authors: Shukarov R., Ergashev M., Shermatov K. & Imaralieava M. with support from the ELD Initiative and CGIAR

-Scope and findings: Cost-benefit analyses were undertaken on the current scenario in the Faizobod District as well as two alternative scenarios that are both feasible and economically beneficial.
+Content: Cost-benefit analyses were undertaken on the current scenario in the Faizobod District as well as two alternative scenarios that are both feasible and economically beneficial.
 These include the introduction of no-till technology and a shift towards intensive gardening on a limited amount of land currently used.
 Both alternative scenarios provided to create higher benefits compared to the no action scenario.

 CONTACT